googleapis/google-cloud-python/packages/gapic-generator/docs/getting-started/bazel.rst

 Creating the Targets
 ~~~~~~~~~~~~~~~~~~~~

-To build somethign with bazel you need to create the corresponding tagets in
+To build something with bazel you need to create the corresponding targets in
-your ``BUIDL.bazel`` file.
+your ``BUILD.bazel`` file.
 You can use the Python section of the Document AI
-`BUIDL.bazel`_ file as an example:
+`BUILD.bazel`_ file as an example:

 .. code-block:: python